-1. Press [BS] and then select the "White board, etc." scene.

-2. Press the shutter button to shoot the image.
+- Business cards and documents - 1.
+Press [BS] and then select the "Business cards and documents" or "White board, etc." scene. - 2.
+Press the shutter button to shoot the image.

 This image will appear on the monitor screen with a red boundary around the area that is selected for keystone correction.
 If there is a black boundary, it means that the camera detected more than one area that could be keystone corrected.
 Use [◀] and [▶] to move the boundary to the area you want to keystone correct.